 Who needs to set up a workplace pension, and how?

 As an employer, it’ll be up to you to provide a workplace pension scheme for eligible staff.
-You must do this as soon as your first member of staff starts working for you; this is referred to as the ‘duties start date.’
+You must do this as soon as your first member of staff starts working for you; known as the ‘duties start date’.

-You can use The Pensions Regulator for employers to guide you on what you need to do and when, as well as doing your own research to find the best pension schemes for your employees – just remember to check with the provider that they meet the necessary requirements.
+You can use The Pensions Regulator guide for employers to help you work out what to do and when, but it’s also well worth doing your own research to find the best pension schemes for your employees.
+Just remember to check with the provider that they meet the necessary requirements.

 What is automatic enrolment and how does it work?

 Employees can currently access their workplace pension at 55, but this will change to 57 in early 2028.
-Workers can opt out at any time, but it’s always best to remind them they’ll be missing out on both their employers’ contributions, as well as any government contributions (via tax relief).
+Workers can opt out at any time, but it’s always best to remind them they’ll be missing out on both your contributions as their employer, as well as any government tax relief.

 Which of my employees are eligible for auto enrolment?

-Certain members of staff may not meet the eligibility criteria yet, for example, because they don’t work enough hours with you, or they’re under the age requirement.
+Certain members of staff may not meet the eligibility criteria yet – for example, because they don’t work enough hours with you, or they’re under the age requirement.
+They’ll qualify for pension auto-enrolment if they:

-In lots of cases, you may find staff who don’t qualify at first eventually become eligible to be enrolled.
-For example, a part-time member of staff becomes full-time and earns over the threshold.
-When this happens, you must put them into your pension scheme, and write to them within 6 weeks of meeting the criteria.
+You might have staff who don’t qualify at first but eventually become eligible for enrolment.
+For example, a part-time member of staff becomes full-time and earns over the threshold, or someone who turns 22 whilst working for you.
+Put them into your pension scheme if their status does change, and write to them within 6 weeks of meeting the criteria.

 How much do I pay towards my employees’ pension?